 - Then we need to specify master username credentials

-- Here we are giving it as “awscloud” and password of your choice
+- Here we are giving it as “awscloud” and the password of your choice

 - In DB instance size we will choose Burstable classes because there are cheaper